Om-Kute/100-days-devops/day53.md

 ## 🎯 Objective

-Learn how to create a custom Docker image using a Dockerfile and understand the most important Dockerfile instructions.
+Learn how to create a custom Docker image using a Dockerfile and understand the most important Dockerfile instructions

----

 ## 📄 What is a Dockerfile?

 A Dockerfile is a text file containing instructions used by Docker to automatically build a container image.